mithi/react-philosophies/README.md

 ### 💖 2.2 Pass the banana, not the gorilla holding the banana and the entire jungle

-> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang
+> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong

 To avoid falling into this trap, it's a good idea to pass mostly primitives (`boolean`, `string`, `number`, etc) types as props.
 (Passing primitives is also a good idea if you want to use `React.memo` for optimization)

 > A component should just know enough to do its job and nothing more.
 As much as possible, components should be able to collaborate with others without knowing what they are and what they do.

-When we do this, the components will be loosely coupled.
-Loose coupling means that the degree of dependency between two components is low.
-Loose coupling makes it easier to change, replace, or remove components without affecting other components.
-See also: [stackoverflow:2832017](https://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-the-object-o)
+When we do this, the components will be more loosely coupled, the degree of dependency between two components will be lower.
+Loose coupling makes it easier to change, replace, or remove components without affecting other components. [stackoverflow:2832017](https://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-the-object-o)

 ##### 🙈 Example